Santorini

 Andronis Luxury Suites

-Suites carved into Oia's cliff, private pools suspended above the caldera.
+Suites carved into the Oia cliff, private pools suspended above the caldera.

-Andronis Luxury Suites occupies a series of white troglodyte houses clinging to the northern cliff of Oia, the most photographed village on Santorini.
-We bed down in suites carved into volcanic rock, hand-limed walls, barrel vaults, polished lava stone floors.
+Andronis Luxury Suites occupies a series of white troglodyte houses clinging to the north cliff of Oia, the most photographed village on Santorini.
+We sleep in suites carved into the volcanic rock, hand-limed walls, barrel vaults, polished lava stone floors.
 Each room opens onto a private terrace with infinity pool, direct view of the caldera and volcanic islets.
-The spa offers outdoor massages, Greek olive oil treatments, rock-hewn hammam.
-The communal pool perches on the edge of the void, from 1 432 € a night in high season.
+The spa offers outdoor massages, Greek olive oil treatments, rock-carved hammam.
+The communal pool sits on the edge of the void, from 1 432 € per night in high season.
 Service remains discreet, efficient, never intrusive.
 We book for sunsets from our own pool, without sharing the spectacle with Oia's tourists ✨

 What makes this hotel unique